scalatra/scalatra-website/getting-started/project-structure.md

 layouts (which wrap views) go in the layouts folder.

-The Scalatra giter8 project puts your Scala application code into a series of namespaced directories: in the example above, _org.yourdomain.projectname_.
+The Scalatra giter8 project puts your Scala application code into a series of namespaced directories: in the example above, `org.yourdomain.projectname`.
 This is entirely optional.
 The [Scala style guide](http://docs.scala-lang.org/style/) suggests doing it this way, but the language doesn't do anything to enforce it.
-If you want to, you can put all of your Scala code in the same directory.
+If you want to, you can put all of your Scala code in the same directory for easier navigation.

 ## Serving static files